-Drawing blood “Venesection”, is the quickest way to reduce excess iron.
+Drawing blood, called venesection, is the quickest way to reduce excess iron.
 Forget leeches; ask your doctor for special referral to your local blood bank organisation.
 Depending on your ferritin levels and other factors, you may be eligible to donate blood the blood drawn.

 A happy liver will help to regulate iron levels.
 The best way to support liver health is to maintain a healthy weight, avoid alcohol and illicit drugs, eat at regular times, and get plenty of exercise.
-For extra support, liquorice root, dandelion root, milk thistle and peppermint can be brewed into a liver-cleansing herbal tea.
+Milk thistle is the herb of choice for liver support.